r3garciaz/portfolio-nextjs/README.md

 ## Description

-This is a React based personal resume website template.
+This is my React based personal resume website.
 Built with typescript on the Next.js framework, styled with Tailwind css.
 The site is fully mobile-optimized and server-side rendered to ensure fast loading and a clean UI on any device.

 ### Reinaldo García - r3garciaz